voxpupuli/beaker/DOCUMENTING.md

     @raise [Beaker::PendingTest]

-List parameter names yielded by a method
+List parameter names yielded by a method:

     @yield [result, self]

-And specify what kind of object is yielded with this
+And specify what kind of object is yielded:

     @yieldparam [Result] result